-The following information describes the Reactor Oversight Process.
-See the following pages for more information.
+The following information describes the framework of the Reactor Oversight Process (ROP).

 On this page:

 The U.S. Nuclear Regulatory Commission's (NRC's) regulatory framework for reactor oversight is a risk-informed, tiered approach to ensuring plant safety.
 There are three key strategic performance areas: reactor safety, radiation safety, and safeguards.
 Within each strategic performance area are cornerstones that reflect the essential safety aspects of facility operation.

 Within this framework, the NRC's ROP provides a means to collect information about licensee performance, assess the information for its safety significance, and provide for appropriate licensee and NRC response.

 The ROP is anchored in the NRC's mission to ensure public health and safety in the operation of commercial power plants.
 That will always remain the agency's overarching responsibility.

 The objective is to monitor performance in three broad areas: